 We will need parental approval if any students are featured in photos or videos.

-At this event the category winners will be announced by our Patron, Professor Lyn Beazley AO.
-You will hear from the WA Government, our GCA Ambassadors, Sponsors and the Game Changer Awards Chair.
-We will all be there ONLINE to see who the finalist and winners are!
+At this event, the category winners will be announced by our Patron, Professor Lyn Beazley AO.
+You will hear from the WA Government, our GCA Ambassadors, Sponsors, and the Game Changer Awards Chair.

-- Prizes: Prizes are presented for the “Best Project” and “Best Use of STEM” and “Best Presentation” (as determined by our panel of judges).
+- Awards and prizes will go to: The “Best Project” and “Best Use of STEM” and “Best Presentation”

-- Additional prizes will also be presented to schools and individuals during the live event.
+- Additional prizes will also be presented to schools and individuals during the event.